kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 The main idea of the algorithm is the independent deblurring of each depth layer since scenes with depth variations yield spatially-variant blur kernels.
-As stated before a stereo image pair is used to obtain depth information using stereo matching.
+A stereo image pair is used to obtain depth information using stereo matching.

 Disparity Map
 -------------

 Disparity maps :math:`d` are computed for the reference view :math:`B_r` and the matching view :math:`B_m` of the stereo image pair.
-This is done by minimizing the following energy function:
+Because pixels of the same depth level are blurred equally in both views a disparity estimation using by minimizing the following energy function is possible:

 .. math:: :numbered: